 What are Both?

-It is available for mobile phones, but you can access it in the right sidebar of Gmail, Google Sheets, and Calendar desktop websites.
+The Tasks app is available for mobile phones, but you can access your tasks in the right sidebar of Gmail, Google Sheets, and Calendar websites.

 Microsoft To Do